 I am a computational scientist focused on runtime systems for high performance computing.
-I currently work as a postdoctoral appointee at Sandia National Laboratories (Livermore, California).
+I currently work as a postdoctoral researcher at Sandia National Laboratories (Livermore, California).
 I am also a visiting scholar at in the group of Prof. Mark J. Kushner at the University of Michigan.

 Specialties: Finite volume, finite difference, and finite element methods for partial differential equations, in particularly hyperbolic systems of conservation laws; computational fluid dynamics; computational plasma physics; adaptive mesh refinement; code and calculation verification.
 Use of C, C++, FORTRAN, Python, R, QT, MPI, OpenMP, CUDA and Object-Oriented Design in scientific software development for High Performance Computing.